Bayou St. John

 In the French Quarter, you have to stop by Verti Marte.
 It looks like a convenience store inside, but in the back is a group of the finest sandwich craftsmen New Orleans has ever known.
 Their masterpiece: the shrimp and oyster po-boy.

-Killer PoBoys is the newest addition and serves the sandwich with a New Age eye: Expect to taste pork belly, smoked salmon, and sweet potato.
+Killer PoBoys and its second stand-alone location, Big Killer PoBoys, serve the sandwich with a New Age eye: expect to taste pork belly, smoked salmon, and sweet potato.

 If you're aiming to try some boudin, or any other sausage, Toups' Meatery is your port.
-Run by Isaac Toups, a favorite contestant in the most recent season of Top Chef, the restaurant focuses on the best of the Cajun boucherie.
+Run by Isaac Toups, a favorite contestant in a recent season of Top Chef, the restaurant focuses on the best of the Cajun boucherie.
 Boudin is well within his wheelhouse.

 Lower Garden District